niccolasparra/CartpoleRobotics/README.md

 # 🤖 Cart-Pole System: Mathematical Modeling & Control

-## 💡 Inspiration

-> "The progress and development of man are of immeasurable importance for humanity and are essentially dependent on invention."
->
-> **— Nikola Tesla**

-> "Robotics and other combinations will make the world pretty fantastic compared with today."
->
-> **— Bill Gates**

----

 ## 📋 Project Overview

 This project presents a comprehensive mathematical analysis of the **Cart-Pole System** (inverted pendulum on a cart) using **Lagrangian Mechanics**.
 The cart-pole system is a foundational model in robotics and control systems, serving as an excellent platform for understanding dynamic coupling and control strategies for underactuated systems.